-- understand the signs of sexual violence;

-- know how to respond;
+- understand the signs of sexual violence; - know how to respond;

-- know how to report their concerns.

 People with more significant responsibilities for safeguarding need both education and support to fulfil their roles.

 - Training qualifications for people delivering training on sexual violence

 People delivering sexual violence training should be experienced trainers due to the sensitivity of the topic and the ability to manage the needs of adult learners.